KhaledSharif/robot-transformers/README.md

 Evaluate a policy on an environment by running rollouts and computing metrics.

-Usage examples:

-You want to evaluate a model from the hub (eg: https://huggingface.co/lerobot/diffusion_pusht) for 10 episodes.
+For example, to evaluate a model from the HF model hub ([diffusion_pusht](https://huggingface.co/lerobot/diffusion_pusht)) for 10 episodes.

 ```bash
 python eval.py -p lerobot/diffusion_pusht eval.n_episodes=10
 ```

-OR, you want to evaluate a model checkpoint from the LeRobot training script for 10 episodes.
+To evaluate a model checkpoint from this repo's training script for 10 episodes.

 ```bash
 python eval.py \